-During the year ended 31 December 2022, no share option has been granted by the Company pursuant to the share option scheme adopted by the Company on 14 December 2011 (the "Share Option Scheme").
+The Company had adopted a share option scheme on 14 December 2011 (the "Share Option Scheme").
 A summary of the terms of the Share Option Scheme is set out in appendix VI to the Company's prospectus dated 2 December 2011 and Note 35 to the financial statements.

 The Share Option Scheme became effective on 14 December 2011 and remained in force for 10 years.
-As at 31 December 2022, the Share Option Scheme has expired and as such no options are available for grant.
+The Share Option Scheme has expired on 14 December 2021 and according to the terms of the Share Option Scheme, no further options are available for grant since that expired date.
+As such, the number of options available for grant under Share Option Scheme at the beginning and the end of the year 2023 is nil.